la2050/archive/_organizations/homeless-health-care-los-angeles.md

     - 'https://challenge.la2050.org/entry/save-a-life'
   year_submitted:
     - '2016'
-  org_summary:
-    - >-
-      HHCLA is a non-profit, community-based organization charged with the mission of providing innovative strategies for reducing the impact of homelessness in the communities of LA County.
 title: Homeless Health Care Los Angeles
-uri: /organizations/homeless-health-care-los-angeles/
 extrapolated_project_ids:
   - '6102096'
 project_titles_from_extrapolated_project_ids:
-  - Save A Life
-project_titles:
-  - Save A Life
-project_titles_from_project_ids:
   - Save A Life
 original_project_titles:
   - Save A Life